-The assets used in ETP's natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures.
-Accordingly, ETP does not have any significant financial commitments for maintenance capital expenditures in its businesses.
-From time to time it experiences increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe in a timely manner, higher steel prices and other factors beyond ETP's control.
-However, ETP includes these factors in its anticipated growth capital expenditures for each year.
+The assets used in our natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures.
+Accordingly, we do not have any significant financial commitments for maintenance capital expenditures in our businesses.
+From time to time we experience increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond our control.
+However, we include these factors into our anticipated growth capital expenditures for each year.

-In January 2013, ETP issued senior notes to repay borrowings outstanding under its revolving credit facility and for general partnership purposes.
+In January 2013, we issued senior notes to repay borrowings outstanding under our revolving credit facility and for general partnership purposes.

-ETP generally funds its maintenance capital expenditures and distributions with cash flows from operating activities.
-ETP generally funds growth capital expenditures with proceeds from borrowings under credit facilities, long-term debt, the issuance of additional Common Units or a combination thereof.
-Based on ETP's current estimates, it expects to utilize capacity under the ETP Credit Facility, along with cash from operations, to fund its announced growth capital expenditures and working capital needs for the next 12 months; however, ETP may issue debt or equity securities prior to that time as it deems prudent to provide liquidity for new capital projects, to maintain investment grade credit metrics or other partnership purposes.
+We generally fund maintenance capital expenditures and distributions with cash flows from operating activities.
+We generally fund growth capital expenditures with proceeds of borrowings under credit facilities, long-term debt, the issuance of additional Common Units or a combination thereof.

+As of December 31, 2012, in addition to \$311 million of cash on hand, we had available capacity under our revolving credit facilities of \$1.03 billion.
+Based on our current estimates, we expect to utilize capacity under the ETP Credit Facility, along with cash from operations, to fund our announced growth capital expenditures and working capital needs through the end of 2012; however, we may issue debt or equity securities prior to that time as we deem prudent to provide liquidity for new capital projects, to maintain investment grade credit metrics or other partnership purposes.

-Sunoco Logistics' primary sources of liquidity consist of cash generated from operating activities and borrowings under its credit facilities.
-In January 2013, the balances outstanding under the Sunoco Logistics' credit facilities were repaid in connection with a Senior Notes offering.
-Sunoco Logistics' capital position reflects crude oil and refined products inventories based on historical costs under the LIFO method of accounting.
-Sunoco Logistics periodically supplements its cash flows from operations with proceeds from debt and equity financing activities.
+Sunoco Logistics' primary sources of liquidity consist of cash generated from operating activities and borrowings under its \$585 million of credit facilities.
+At December 31, 2012, Sunoco Logistics had available borrowing capacity of \$446 million under its revolving credit facilities, which includes \$15 million of available borrowing capacity from West Texas Gulf's revolving credit facility.
+In January 2013, the balances outstanding under the Operating Partnership's credit facilities were repaid in connection with a Senior Notes offering.
+Sunoco Logistics' capital position reflects crude oil and refined products inventories based on historical costs under the last-in, first-out ("LIFO") method of accounting.
+Sunoco Logistics periodically supplement its cash flows from operations with proceeds from debt and equity financing activities.

-In addition to the above capital resources, as of December 31, 2012, Southern Union had available capacity under its revolving credit facility.
+In addition to the above capital resources, as of December 31, 2012 Southern Union had available capacity of \$490 million under its revolving credit facility.